 Most of St. Joseph Peninsula is eroded between R41 - R106.
 A segment of T.H.
 Stone Memorial St. Joseph Peninsula State Park (R41 - R69) is non-critically eroded for 5.5 miles and a segment of the peninsula (R69 - R106) is critically eroded for 7.2 miles due to threatened development and recreational interests.
 Two segments within the designated critically eroded area (R85.5 - R90.1 and R91.3 - R95.5) are included for continuity of management of the coastal system and for the design integrity of a beach management project.
-The St. Joseph Peninsula Beach Restoration project was completed in the winter of 2009.
+The St. Joseph Peninsula Beach Restoration project was completed in the winter of 2009, and a maintenance nourishment project was completed in 2019.
+Additional dune construction is being conducted in 2020.

 The west shoreline of Cape San Blas is severely eroded and is considered to have the highest erosion rate along the coast of Florida.
 The segment between R106 - R111.5 (1.1 mile) is designated critically eroded from Stump Hole to the threatened and damaged U.S. Air Force facilities because the erosion has destroyed nesting sea turtle habitats along Cape San Blas.
 After Hurricane Opal (1995), a rock mound structure was constructed to protect the County road at Stump Hole.
 Likewise, the U.S. Air Force constructed a rock mound structure in front of their road to the rocket launch site after Hurricane Kate (1985), but both the road and the rock mound structure were destroyed by Hurricane Opal (1995).
 The rock mound at Stump Hole was extended and subsequently damaged by Hurricanes Ivan (2004) and Dennis (2005).
-An engineered boulder mound structure was constructed in 2009 to replace the earlier rock mound to provide major storm protection to the County road.
+An engineered boulder mound structure was constructed in 2009 to replace the earlier rock mound to provide major storm protection to the county road.
 South of the U.S. Air Force facilities, Cape San Blas (111.5 - R114) has sustained severe but non-critical erosion for an additional 0.5 mile.